Breastfeeding works on a simple supply and demand principle.

 4. Carrots

-Carrots are rich in beta carotene and due to the abundance of vitamins, A carrot is able to increase Breast milk supply.
+Carrots are rich in beta carotene, and due to the abundance of Vitamins, A carrot can increase breast milk supply.

-There are lots of ways you can enjoy carrots: A soup, steamed, roasted with cumin seeds, a glass of carrot juice and even having it in milk sweetened with honey.
+You can enjoy carrots in many ways: A soup, steamed, roasted with cumin seeds, a glass of carrot juice and even having it in milk sweetened with honey.

 5. Spinach

-Spinach is a good source of Calcium, iron, vitamin K and Folate.
-When you are breastfeeding, your body needs certain vitamins and minerals and spinach is an excellent source of nutrition.
+Spinach is a good calcium, iron, Vitamin K, and folate source.
+When breastfeeding, your body needs specific vitamins and minerals, and spinach is an excellent source of nutrition.

-Dark green leafy vegetables contain phytoestrogens these are known to promote breast tissue health and lactation, these are plant-based chemicals that have similar properties as Estrogen.
+Dark green leafy vegetables contain phytoestrogens known to promote breast tissue health and lactation; these are plant-based chemicals with properties similar to estrogen.

 Fenugreek (Trigonella foenum-graecum L) Is the most widely used and popular herb used to increase breast milk supply.